pierrick-jeanjean/personal-blog/_posts/recipes-serie/08-august-sides/2024-08-01-eggplant-caponata-recipe.markdown

 tags: [side, august, eggplant]
 ---

+Eating eggplant caponata in August in France is ideal because eggplants are at their peak freshness.
+Local markets are full of seasonal produce like tomatoes and bell peppers, making the dish especially flavorful and nutritious.
+Bon appétit!

 ### Ingredients (for 3 persons):

 - 1 large eggplant (about 1 lb / 450 g), cubed